Setup-Tooling/Setup-Tool-for-Fedora/.leaders/INFORMATION.md

 * The project leaders prepare for every meeting, by looking at [Issues](https://github.com/BurningPho3nix/Setup-Tool-for-Fedora/issues) and [Pull requests](https://github.com/BurningPho3nix/Setup-Tool-for-Fedora/pulls) at least an hour before the meeting begins.
 * The project leaders elect a person, from their council, to note all topics and their agreed-upon solutions
 * The note-taking person needs to note unsolved topics as well and needs to mark those as "unsolved" accordingly
+* The notes will get published on our social channels in the span of 48 hours